12 June 2017

 Pedagogues of the Zakhar Bron School of Music understand it very well and this is why concerts of various level are organised all the time: from chamber concerts at the Montessori Schools and churches to concerts with symphony and chamber orchestras and performances at very prestigious venues around the world, such as Bolshoi Theatre in Moscow and Congress House in Zurich.

 For some children participation in this concert was a finishing point (sometimes it takes months to prepare a student for a performance in such a concert).
 But for the young violinist Sophie Branson this concert was just a stepping stone.
-On the next day 10 year old Sophie travelled to Italy with her mother and teacher Liana Tretiakova in order to participate in the competition Premio di Padova where she won the first prize.
+On the next day 10 year old Sophie travelled to Italy with her mother and her teacher Liana Tretiakova in order to participate in the competition Premio di Padova where she won the first prize.